vultisig/verifier/README.md

 make run-frontend
 ```

-After executing above plugin backend services run locally in Docker.
 How to install dev version of Chrome extension from desired branch:

 - Clone [vultisig-windows](https://github.com/vultisig/vultisig-windows) repo and checkout to desired branch;
 - `yarn install` to install deps;